Ang Lee: 1994–2012: Breakthrough and acclaim

 In 1999, Hsu Li-kong, Lee's old partner and supporter, invited him to make a movie based on the traditional "wuxia" genre concerning the adventures of martial artists in ancient China.
 Excited about the opportunity to fulfill his childhood dream, Lee assembled a team from the United States, Taiwan, Hong Kong, Malaysia and Mainland China for Crouching Tiger, Hidden Dragon (2000).
-The film was a surprising success worldwide.
-With Chinese dialogue and English subtitles, the film became the highest grossing foreign film in many countries, including the United States and the United Kingdom, and was nominated in 10 categories at the Academy Awards, including Best Picture, Best Foreign Language Film, and Best Director.
+The film starred Chow Yun-fat, Michelle Yeoh, and Zhang Ziyi and had surprising success worldwide.
+With Chinese dialogue and English subtitles, the film became the highest grossing foreign film in many countries, including the United States and the United Kingdom.
+Critics praised the film.
+Michael Rechtshaffen of The Hollywood Reporter praised Lee writing, "for his first Chinese-language assignment since 1994’s Eat Drink Man Woman, Lee tries a little martial arts on for size – with jaw-droppingly exhilarating results".
+He added "A sweeping romantic epic with a strong feminist backbone, the thoroughly entertaining [film] also happens to boast a generous offering of seriously kick-ass action sequences that make The Matrix seem downright quaint by comparison."
+The film was nominated in 10 Academy Awards including Best Picture, Best Foreign Language Film, and Best Director.
 It ended up winning Best Foreign Language Film and three technical awards.

-Hulk

-In 2003, Lee returned to Hollywood to direct Hulk, his second big-budget movie after the disappointment of Ride with the Devil's restricted release.
+In 2003, Lee returned to Hollywood to direct the superhero blockbuster Hulk, his second big-budget movie after the disappointment of Ride with the Devil's restricted release.
+The film was produced by Universal Pictures in collaboration with Marvel Entertainment.
+It starred Eric Bana as Bruce Banner / The Hulk with supporting performances from Jennifer Connelly, Sam Elliot and Nick Nolte.
 The film received mixed reviews while being a financial success, grossing over $245 million at the box office.
 After the setback, Lee considered retiring early, but his father encouraged him to continue making movies.
+Roger Ebert gave the film a positive review, writing, "Lee is trying to actually deal with the issues in the story of the Hulk, instead of simply cutting to brainless visual effects."